tc39/notes/meetings/2017-09/sept-26.md

 DE: So are we ready for Stage 2?

-MS: Is it stage 0 right now?
+MLS: Is it stage 0 right now?
 Should it go to stage 1 first?
 There's no rush right?

 DE: Stage 2 doesn't need all of the details right